Among women, breast cancer is the most common cancer and the second most common cause of cancer deaths.

 (See also Overview of Breast Disorders Overview of Breast Disorders Breast disorders may be noncancerous (benign) or cancerous (malignant).
 Most are noncancerous and not life threatening.
 Often, they do not require treatment.
 In contrast, breast cancer can mean... read more .)

 Many women fear breast cancer, partly because it is common.
 However, some of the fear about breast cancer is based on misunderstanding.
 For example, the statement, “One of every eight women will get breast cancer,” is misleading.
-That figure is an estimate based on women from birth to age 95.
-It means that theoretically, one of eight women who live to age 95 or older will develop breast cancer.
+That figure is an estimate of the risk of developing breast cancer during a woman's life.
+It means that theoretically, one of eight women will develop breast cancer during her life.
 However, a 40-year-old woman has only about a 1 in 70 chance of developing it during the next decade.
 But as she ages, her risk increases.